Greuthungi: History

-In the Historia Augusta article for Emperor Claudius Gothicus (reigned 268–270), the following list of "Scythian" peoples is given who had been conquered by that emperor when he earned his title "Gothicus": "peuci trutungi austorgoti uirtingi sigy pedes celtae etiam eruli".
-These words are traditionally edited by modern to include well-known peoples: "Peuci, Grutungi, Austrogothi, Tervingi, Visi, Gipedes, Celtae etiam et Eruli".
+The Goths more generally came into importance in the third century, but concerning this period the Greuthungi are only mentioned in the Historia Augusta, which is an unreliable work written centuries later.
+The part concerning Emperor Claudius Gothicus (reigned 268–270), the following list of "Scythian" peoples is given who had been conquered by that emperor when he earned his title "Gothicus": "peuci trutungi austorgoti uirtingi sigy pedes celtae etiam eruli".
+These words are traditionally edited by adapted editors to include well-known peoples: "Peuci, Grutungi, Austrogothi, Tervingi, Visi, Gipedes, Celtae etiam et Eruli".
 The Historia Augusta text concerning the Emperor Probus (died 282), mentions the Greuthungi together with Vandals and Gepids, who were supposedly settled in Thrace, together with 100,000 Bastarnae.
 While the Bastarnae remained faithful, the other three peoples broke faith and were crushed by Probus, according to this account.

 The first event which can confidently be ascribed to the Greuthungi was much later, in the 369 campaign against the Goths by Emperor Valens, in retribution for the support of the usurper Procopius (died 366).
-This was described by Ammianus Marcellinus writing in the 390s, decades later.
+This was described by Ammianus Marcellinus writing in the 390s, only decades later.
 Valens crossed the Lower Danube at Novidunum and went deep into Gothic territory where he came across the warlike people called the Greuthungi.
-Their apparent leader Athanaric who was, in this passage, described by Ammianus as their most powerful judge "iudicem potentissimum", was compelled to flee, and then make a peace agreement in the middle of the Danube, promising to never set foot on Roman soil.
+Their apparent leader Athanaric who was, in this passage, described by Ammianus as their most powerful judge ("iudicem potentissimum"), was compelled to flee, and then make a peace agreement in the middle of the Danube, promising to never set foot on Roman soil.
 This same Athanaric is later described by Ammianus as a judge of the Tervingi, raising questions about the nature of the distinction between the Tervingi and Greuthungi.
 Ammianus specifically describes the Greuthungi as Goths.